 February 6, 2018

-LAKE CHIVERO, ZIMBABWE — The air is filled with the smell of fish as Fungai Kayemba untangles a stray piece of string hanging from the worn-out twine net he used for the morning’s fresh catch.
-He has been fishing with this non-biodegradable net for just two days, but after being used multiple times a day for large catches, it is no longer usable.
+LAKE CHIVERO, ZIMBABWE — The air is filled with the smell of fish as Fungai Kayemba untangles a stray piece of string hanging from the worn-out, twine net he used for the morning’s fresh catch.
+After being used for multiple catches for two days, this non-biodegradable net is already unusable.

-A fisherman caught using a net like this can receive a $20 fine or imprisonment, Kayemba says as he burns the net in a ditch he dug a few steps away from Lake Chivero’s banks.
+A fisherman caught using a net such as this can receive a $20 fine or imprisonment, Kayemba says, as he burns the net in a ditch he dug a few steps away from Lake Chivero’s banks.

 Nets like these also cause pollution, he explains.